-Failure and losing have the unique ability to uncover our blind spots.
-Significant improvement comes not from studying your strengths, but your weaknesses.
+Failure has the unique ability to uncover your blind spots.
+Significant improvements come not from studying your strengths, but also your weaknesses.

 Thomas Edison said, “I have not failed.
 I’ve just found 10,000 ways that won’t work.”

 It’s called iteration—refined progress toward a goal.
-It’s one thing to move forward, but another to do so with improvement.
+It’s not just about moving forward in life, but doing so with improvement.
 Failure is the drawing board for iteration.

 4. You can’t please everyone

 Even close friends and family won’t all be supportive of your dream.
-While it’s in our nature to love and be loved, to make friends, not enemies, striving to live up to someone else’s blueprint only creates bitterness.
+While it’s in our nature to love and be loved; to make friends and not enemies; striving to live up to someone else’s blueprint only creates bitterness.